AndyObtiva/abstract_feature_branch/README.md

 >     <% feature_branch :add_business_project do %>
 >       <h2>Submit a Business</h2>
 >       <p>
->         Please submit a business idea for investors to look at.
+>         Please submit a business idea for review.
 >       </p>
 >       <ul>
 >         <% current_user.projects.each do |p| %>